 This is not a complete list of all BCIT policies relating to students.
-Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 1999
+Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 2002 Full-time Calendar.
+Check with the Pre-Entry program head if you have any questions about policies.